microsoft/azure-devops-auth-samples/VstsTfsSample/README.md

-# Managed Client ADAL Sample
+# VSTS TFS Client Sample

-For native applications which can support interative authentication prompts, the [Azure Active Directory Authentication Library (ADAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-libraries) makes it easy to setup authentication flows for users.
+For windows native applications which want to target both VSTS and TFS we recommend using [Azure Active Directory Authentication Library (ADAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-libraries) to generate interactive sign in prompts for VSTS users and [Client Libraries for VSTS and TFS](https://www.visualstudio.com/en-us/docs/integrate/get-started/client-libraries/dotnet) to leverage Windows credential authentication for TFS users.

-For native applications which cannot support interactive authentication prompts, please check out our [Device Profile Sample](./../DeviceProfileSample/README.md).

 ## Sample Application

-This buildable sample will walk you through the steps to create a client-side console application which uses ADAL to authenticate a user via an interactive prompt and return a list of all projects inside a selected VSTS account/TFS collection.
+This buildable sample will walk you through the steps to create a client-side console application which uses ADAL and Client Libraries - Windows Auth to authenticate a VSTS or TFS user and return a list of all projects inside a selected VSTS account or TFS collection.

 To run this sample you will need:
 * [Visual Studio IDE](https://www.visualstudio.com/vs/)